List of Chainsaw Man characters: Main characters

-A socially isolated high school student at Fourth East High, Asa Mitaka is consumed by guilt over past deaths and harbors deep resentment toward devils after the Typhoon Devil killed her parents.
-After being murdered by the Class President (a Justice Devil contractor), she is revived by Yoru, the War Devil, becoming her vessel and gaining hybrid abilities.
+A socially isolated high school student at Fourth East High, Asa Mitaka is consumed by guilt over past deaths and harbors deep resentment toward devils after the Typhoon Devil killed her mother.
+After being murdered by the class president (a Justice Devil contractor), she is revived by Yoru, the War Devil, becoming her vessel and gaining hybrid abilities.
 Forced to aid Yoru's quest to kill Chainsaw Man and reclaim the Nuclear Weapons Devil, she unknowingly grows close to Denji—unaware of his true identity.
 Prone to self-sabotage in relationships due to loneliness and fear of abandonment, she misinterprets Nayuta's interference as rejection, reinforcing her cynical worldview."